marcinduma/LTRCLD-2557/docs/use-case1.md

 # Use-case 01 - Stretched VRF across Public Clouds with site-local EPGs

-**Previous tasks were focusing on infrastructure configuration, from now on infrastructure is ready and will be working on logical topology.**
+**Previous tasks were focusing on infrastructure configuration, from now on infrastructure is ready and we will be working on logical topology.**

+In the first usecase in this lab we will configure topology with one(1) Tenant, stretched to 2 Public Cloud Sites.
+On top of it VRF, EPGs, selectors and contracts will be added and veryfication of created polices will be done.
+Lastly we will configure out Virutal Machines/EC2 instances to test real traffic communication, will also take a look how infrastructure configuration looks under the hood.

-First use-case task will focus on:
+Configuration tasks will focus on:

 - Configuration of stretched VRF inside Tenant-01
-- VPC CIDR(AWS), VNET(Azure) configuration in respective Clouds
+- VPC CIDR(AWS), VNET(Azure) creation in respective Clouds
-- EPG configuration in both Clouds
+- EPG definition in both Providers
-- EC2/Virtual Machine creation and EPG assigment
+- EC2/Virtual Machine deployment and EPG assigment
-- Contract configuration to allow traffic flow
+- Contract configuration to allow traffic
 - Communication testing

 ## Schema, Template configuration

 All logical polices and configuration are done in Nexus Dashboard via Schemas and Templates.
 Each Schema can have multiple Templates, but Template can belong to only one Schema.
 Each Template is also assocaited to one and only one Tenant.
-Template to site assoction will also define to which fabric (on prem or cloud) configration will be pushed, therefore is the smallest logical unit we can decide where changes are deployed.
+Template to site assoction will define to which fabric (on prem or cloud) configration will be pushed, therefore is the smallest logical unit we can decide where changes are deployed.

 ### 1. Schema creation